 Physicians undergo extensive training in the medical field.
 With this training comes responsibility and ethics.
-Each and ever licensed Doctor has a duty when practicing medicine to perform medical services with the highest form of care and ethics.
-It is this Standard of Care in which each doctor must practice, and must not deviate from this Standard of Care.
-If a doctor does work outisde of the standard of care in which doctors common within that community practice, it is possible that the Doctor has committed Medical Malpractice.
+Each and every licensed Doctor has a duty when practicing medicine to perform medical services with the highest form of care and ethics.
+It is this Standard of Care in which each doctor must practice and from which each must not deviate.
+If a doctor does perform outside of the standard of care in which doctors common within that community practice, it is possible that the Doctor has committed Medical Malpractice.
 However, just because a Doctor deviated from the Standard of Care does not mean you instantly have a case for Medical Malpractice.
-If there are no damages, then it will be very difficult to pursue your case to victory for an amount of compensation satisfactory to you.
+If there are no viable damages, then it will be difficult for a Plaintiff to win a lawsuit.
 In the law, there are multiple elements required to be satisfied in order to win a case.
 Every case has its particular idiosyncrasies with its specific legal ramifications, twists, and turns.

-You have may heard of Informed Consent.
+You may have heard of Informed Consent.
 Sometimes, not only is the actual medical procedure at issue, but also whether the patient consented to the procedure/surgery.
-Were you properly informed of the risks of the procedure and did you consent to it?
-This is also known as the doctrine of Informed Consent.
-Informed Consent requires the doctor to provide you with adequate information, including the risks of the medical procedure so that you, the patient, can make an “informed decision”.
+The doctrine of Informed Consent requires the doctor to provide you with adequate information, including the risks of the medical procedure, so that a patient can make an “informed decision”.
 Under very unfortunate circumstances, doctors may overlook this important aspect of the practice of medicine and simply ignore the patient’s requests and/or insufficiently notify the patient of the risks involved in the medical procedure or surgery.
 These kinds of cases are truly unfortunate.
-In such cases, damages may ensue, both physical and mental/emotional/psychological.
-In such cases, a doctor should try to right the wrongs.
-In such cases, a doctor may deny any wrongdoing of any kind.
-In such cases, a lawsuit may follow where the entire case revolves around a “He-Said-She-Said” predicament.
-These cases can become quite complicated.
-As a result, if you find yourself in these or other similar circumstances of Medical Malpractice, do not hesitate to the contact the Firm.
+In such matters, damages may ensue, both physical and mental/emotional/psychological.